Contact Form

 1. Mean Absolute Error (MAE):

 MAE is calculated by taking the average of the sum of the absolute value of the error.
-The error is calculated by taking the subtracting the predicted value from the actual value.
+The error is calculated by subtracting the predicted value from the actual value.

 Here y is the actual value, y^ is the predicted value and n is the number of samples.